bxparks/AceSPI/README.md

 <a name="Installation"></a>
 ## Installation

-The latest stable release will eventually be available in the Arduino IDE Library Manager.
+The latest stable release is available in the Arduino IDE Library Manager.
 Search for "AceSPI".
 Click install.
-(It is not there yet.)

-The development version can be installed by cloning the [GitHub repository](https://github.com/bxparks/AceSPI), checking out the `develop` branch, then manually copying over the contents to the `./libraries` directory used by the Arduino IDE.
-(The result is a directory named `./libraries/AceSPI`.)
+The development version can be installed by cloning the [GitHub repository](https://github.com/bxparks/AceSPI), checking out the default `develop` branch, then manually copying over to or symlinking from the `./libraries` directory used by the Arduino IDE.
+(The result is a directory or link named `./libraries/AceSPI`.)

-The `master` branch contains the stable release.
+The `master` branch contains the stable releases.

 <a name="SourceCode"></a>
 ### Source Code